Skip to main content

 • “The control is tight, the design is hard but mostly fair, and the dungeon mechanics are fresh and interesting while feeling classic.”

-• “Even worse when you're given a healing mechanic similar to Dark Souls, it's especially going to be a rough time as the developers intended you to take large amounts of damage for no reason, like a particular puzzle that's actual progression that requires a damned leap of faith that no one in their right mind would do ever.”
+• “Even worse is when you're given a healing mechanic similar to Dark Souls, but the game is designed for you to take large amounts of damage unnecessarily, like in a particular puzzle that requires a reckless leap of faith no reasonable player would take.”

 • graphics